-Mr. GREEN.
+Mr. Green.
 Thank you, Mr. Chairman.

-I do have a very short opening statement, just to thank the subcommittees for the attention they are giving the Motor Vehicle Theft Prevention Act, which I have introduced and which now have over 50
+I do have a very short opening statement, just to thank the subcommittees for the attention they are giving the Motor Vehicle Theft Prevention Act, which I have introduced and which now have over 50 cosponsors.

-I appreciate the subcommittees' consideration in inviting me to participate in this second round of hearings, and I wish to note publicly at this time the leadership which the two chairmen of these subcommittees have shown in moving this legislation along in the an alarming rate.
+I appreciate the subcommittees' consideration in inviting me to participate in this second round of hearings, and I wish to note publicly at this time the leadership which the two chairmen of these subcommittees have shown in moving this legislation along in the prise of organized crime, and it is a problem which is growing at an alarming rate.